unik-name/docs.unikname.network/docs/uns-network-player/setting-up-your-node.md

 Depending on your hosting infrastructure, you will need open TCP ports on your firewall:
 - LIVENET:
-  * `4001` (required): this is the communication port used by the node to exchange information with other nodes of the <uns/>
+  * `4001` (required): this is the communication port used by the node to exchange information with other nodes of the <brand name="uns"/>
   * `4003` (optional): open it if you want to open the API to the world, in order to submit transactions for example.
 If you don't know what is it for, keep it closed

 ::: warning